mariovalney/cf7-to-zapier/readme.txt

 We have a lot of new features and a new UI!
 It's not a breaking change version, but we recommend to test your form after update (we have new settings: saving the form maybe help).

+New options:

+* Advanced custom body.
+* Error notification and response status check.
+* Send file content as Base64 instead of create a link to download.

 More changes: